PensionBee/ddd-workshop/README.md

 - Spend more than £50 and get speedy delivery
 - Buy the same item 5 times and get 5% off
 - Spend more than £100 and get 10% off 'special' items
-- Discounts are capped at £50 off
+- Discounts are capped at £50
+- Customers with an 'Eco' status pay £1 extra per delivery, after discounts
 - etc.

-As the number of business rules increases, it becomes easier for our `order` entities and `Order line` entities to get into a consistent state, especially if we treat them all as independent units.
+As the number of business rules increases, it becomes easier for our `order` entities and `Order line` entities to get into an inconsistent state if we treat them all as independent units.
 To reduce the chances of this happening, we can process the `Order` as a single unit, i.e. everything within the aggregate's consistency boundary.

-### Single-Entity Aggregates
+#### Single-Entity Aggregates

-It's not unreasonable to have entities which only need to be used/modified/persisted on on their own.
-In that case, we simply have a single-entity aggregate which will be named after the entity itself, e.g. `Profile` entity -> `Profile` aggregate.
-In the future, we might find that we need to add more entities to this `Profile` aggregate or move the `Profile` entity to be part of another aggregate - it all depends on how the domain and business rules evolve over time.
+It's not unreasonable to have entities which only need to be used/modified/persisted on their own.
+In these cases, we essentially have a single-entity aggregate which we can name after the entity itself, e.g. `Profile` entity -> `Profile` aggregate.
+In the future, we might find that we need to add more entities to the `Profile` aggregate or move the `Profile` entity to be part of another aggregate - it all depends on how the domain and business rules evolve over time.

-### Abstract Aggregates
+#### Abstract Aggregates

-Aggregates all fall somewhere on an 'abstractness' scale.
-Some are very easy to reason about and visualise in the physical world (e.g. a `Customer` aggregate) whereas others are more difficult to reason about and/or visualise in the physical world.
-For example, in a banking application, we might choose to model the process of moving money between two `Bank Account` aggregates using a `Transaction` aggregate, which might look something like this:
+Aggregates (and entities) all fall somewhere on an 'abstractness' scale.
+Some are very easy to reason about and visualise in the physical world (e.g. a `Customer` aggregate) whereas others are more difficult.
+For example, in a banking application, we might choose to model the process of moving money between two `Bank Account` aggregates using a seaprate `Transaction` aggregate, which might look something like this:

 ```sh
 Transaction